Today we are going to focus on social media Stories.

 The Story section of a social media app is most often displayed at the top of a screen with circular images displayed in a line with a colored circle surrounding them.
 Like this:

-Here is an example of how a Story on Instagram looks:
+Here’s an example of how a Story on Instagram looks:

 Some of Instagram’s stand-out features are:

-- Shopping: users can click through to tagged products.
+- Shopping: Users can click through to tagged products.

-- Polls: create interactive polls to engage with users.
+- Polls: Create interactive polls to engage with users.

-- Q&A: giver users a direct-line to ask you questions.
+- Q&A: Giver users a direct-line to ask you questions.

-- Hashtags: connect your stories to topics or locations users follow.
+- Hashtags: Connect your stories to topics or locations users follow.

-- Lyrics: add songs and music to your stories.
+- Lyrics: Add songs and music to your stories.

-- Highlights: save Stories to your profile for viewers to watch after they expire.
+- Highlights: Save Stories to your profile for viewers to watch after they expire.

-Here is how a Story might look on Snapchat:
+Here’s how a Story might look on Snapchat: